I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 Don’t eat for 3 hours before bed

 Take this sleep supplement, which contains magnesium and a number of other natural compounds that I’ve used over the years to promote the production of melatonin.
 You can use the coupon code FIVE$45496275 for a 5% discount.

 I will discuss more sleep tips in future posts.

 Methylation is one of the most important processes in your body and brain.

 It plays a role in the formation of almost all of your neurotransmitters, and methylation abnormalities often lie behind many brain and mental health problems (77).

-I take this B complex every day.
-It contains the most bioavailable forms of all the B vitamins, including methyl-B12, methylfolate and P-5-P. And every time I take it, I experience a boost in brain function and clarity.
-You can get it here.
+Optimal Energy includes the most bioavailable forms of B6 and B12, which I take every day.
+Every time I take it, I experience a boost in brain function and clarity.

 6. B Vitamins